 Camp site surface: tent sites have sand surface; van sites have a gravel base—see Coochin Creek camping area map and individual camp site details.

-Facilities: communal fire rings, water and wheelchair-accessible composting toilets.
+Facilities: communal fire rings, water (water provided at the park is unsuitable for drinking) and wheelchair-accessible composting toilets.

 Fires: preferably bring a fuel stove.
 Open fires are only permitted in the fire rings provided.
 Bring your own clean milled firewood.
 It is illegal to collect wood from the State forest.